GuideFull Multiplayer Mode

 agor ALL=(ALL) NOPASSWD: /usr/bin/getent *

-1. Scoped impersonation - Only agor_users group members can be impersonated, preventing escalation to system users (root, postgres, etc.)
+1. Scoped Impersonation - Only agor_users group members can be impersonated

-2. No TTY required - Defaults:agor !requiretty allows daemon operation without a terminal
+3. No TTY Required - Defaults:agor !requiretty enables daemon operation

-3. Audit trail - All sudo operations logged to /var/log/auth.log
+4. Audit Trail - All sudo operations logged to /var/log/auth.log

 Customization:

-• Replace agor with your daemon username if different (e.g., agorpg for PostgreSQL deployments)
+• Replace agor with your daemon username throughout (e.g., agorpg)

 # ~/.agor/config.yaml